Marchand, NHL-best Bruins top Panthers 3-1 in Game 1

 It’s the first playoff matchup between a No. 1 seed and the Presidents’ winner from the previous season since the award was introduced in 1985-86.

-Pastrnak, a 61-goal scorer this season, was on the opposite side on the right wing from his usual spot on the power play.
-Bertuzzi collected the rebound of David Krejci’s shot in the slot and sent a quick backhand pass to Pastrnak, who snapped the puck into the net at 5:58 of the opening period.

-Lyon gave up the soft goal early in the second when Marchand fired a seemingly harmless shot from the top of the left circle.
+With the Bruins leading 1-0, Lyon gave up Marchand’s early in the second when the winger fired a seemingly harmless shot from the top of the left circle.
 Lyon bent down to catch it and it tipped off his glove, caroming into the net after hitting the inside of the right post.

 Soon after, the TD Garden crowd started serenading him with chants of “Lyon!
 Lyon!”